Minnesota State Fair pulls controversial doughnuts with syringes from new foods list

 This isn't the first time one of the fair's new foods got recalled.

-In 2017, vendor Hideaway Speakasy changed the name of it's "Swindler" smoked salmon sandwich after claims that it was anti-Semitic.
+In 2017, vendor Hideaway Speakeasy changed the name of it's "Swindler" smoked salmon sandwich after claims that it was anti-Semitic.
 It became the Swing-Dance Sandwich.

 Jason Holtz launched the petition over the new doughnuts when he heard about the filling apparatus that was to be used.